amacgregor/allanmacgregor/src/pages/articles/2017-03-26-neural-networks-without-a-phd-part2/index.md

 ---
-title: "Neural Networks Without a PhD: Components of a Neural Network"
+title: 'Neural Networks Without a PhD: Components of a Neural Network'
 date: 2017-03-26T07:38:13-04:00
 layout: post
 draft: false
-path: "/posts/neural-networks-without-a-phd-components-of-a-neural-networks"
+path: '/posts/neural-networks-without-a-phd-components-of-a-neural-networks'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "Machine Learning"
+  - 'Machine Learning'
-    - "Programming"
+  - 'Programming'
-    - "Neural Networks"
+  - 'Neural Networks'
 description: "A series focused on presenting Neural Networks and the related concepts in layman's terms, that is to say without specialized knowledge in math or machine learning."
 ---